How to Start a Blog in 2018 (Beginner Friendly With Images and Video)

 The short answer, it doesn’t cost much at all to start a blog!

-If, like me, you like to buy yourself a cup of coffee here and there over a month, or maybe you like to grab your lunch from a deli or fast food joint, just skipping one visit a month could pay for your hosting account each month.
+If like me, you like to buy yourself a cup of coffee here and there over a month, or maybe you like to grab your lunch from a deli or fast food joint, just skipping one visit in a 30 day period could pay for your hosting account each month.

 Yearly domain registrations can be ridiculously cheap too, you might just need to get creative with choosing a blog name that is available.